 The ‘influence by association’ theory plays out regularly in the real world.
 High-profile podcasters who speak with people in entertainment and politics often become influential too.
 Their acquired influence is a byproduct of their desire and inquisitiveness to speak with interesting people.

 Despite being almost twenty years old, podcasting continues to be underrated means to grow influence in a chosen field and among particular audiences.
+A podcast should always be considered for a content marketing strategy.
 The podcasters who have consistently produced authoritative content and have interviewed influential people in their industry are the ones who will consistently reap the benefits.